-The pollen is that little white stuff.
+The pollen is that little white grain.
 It's quite soft–like some tiny pieces of potato.
 Below that you can see the stigma.
 And right below the stigma is the receptive surface.
 This is the place where we will be transferring our little pollen to.

-Step 4: Collect the pollen
+Step 4: Collect the Pollen

 Use a wet-tip toothpick to lift the pollen up & collect it.
 This is the trickiest part because it's very tiny to see.
 Here is the pollen:

-When you've collected a good amount of pollen, it's time for the step we've been waiting for.
+When you've collected a good amount of pollen, it's time for the step we've been waiting for:

-Step 5: Pollinate
+Step 5: Pollinating

-The Picasso Pollinating Method
+The Paint Brush Pollinating Method

 - A paint brush